babobski/Tatu-Diff/README.md

 ![key bindings](git/key-bindings.png)

 ## Dynamic toolbar button
-The actions for the Tatu Diff are also availible as a dynamic toolbar button.
+The actions for the Tatu Diff are also available as a dynamic toolbar button.

 ![Dynamic toolbar button](git/dynamic-button.png)